 Simon Kardachi is behind some of Adelaide’s best venues.
 Shobosho adds modern-Asian cuisine to his repertoire.

-The menu also includes kushiyaki (“anything other than chicken on sticks”); Hong Kong- and Japanese-style dumplings; and a raw-bar section.
+The menu also includes Hong Kong- and Japanese-style dumplings and a raw-bar section.
 But fire is the focus here, right down to burnt nori jams and charcoal salt curing.
 The kitchen offers all-day service.
-There is a contemporary take on yum cha on Saturday and Sunday mornings.
 The small plates are made for sharing over a drinks: cocktails, sake, wine and Japanese and Korean beers.

 If you're after yakitori (skewered chicken grilled over coals) or kushiyaki (anything other than chicken on sticks), consider a meal at Sho the casual eight-seater that sits on the ground floor of the main restaurant.
 There's also Shosho, the relaxed Hyde Park offshoot, which opened in 2020.

 The team use organic, free-range Fleurieu Peninsula chicken, Boston Bay pork (specifically for spit-roasting) and Port Lincoln seafood.
 Staples such as soy sauce, sesame oil and chilli paste have been hand-picked from single-origin suppliers in Korea.

 The design is minimalist to reflect the menu.
 Fire-blackened timber is a stark contrast to the natural grain of the tables and overhead light boxes.